kpsdev1/Treats-Sweet-Shop/README.md

 # Treats Sweet Shop
-Treat Sweet Shop is a e-Commerce website that I build using the Django Full Stack Framework for my fifth and final project at Code Institute.
+Treats Sweet Shop is a e-commerce website that I build using the Django Full Stack Framework for my fifth and final project in Full Stack Development at Code Institute.
-Treats Sweet Shop is a online sweet store where users can purchase sweets from a wide variety of products, there is also a section on the website that allows users to leave reviews of their experience shoppping at Treats.
-I have also include a blog section where the admin can post blog and then registered users are able to comment underneath said blogs.
+Treats Sweet Shop is a online sweet store where users can purchase sweets from a wide variety of products, there is also a section on the website that allows users to leave reviews of their experience shopping at Treats.
+I have also included a blog section where the admin can post a blog and then registered users are able to comment underneath said blogs.

 ![Am i responsive image](readme-docs/images/amiresponsive.jpg)